jitakirin/roundcube-docker-image/README.md

     docker run -P jitakizushi/roundcube

-You can also specify a roundcube config file (`main.inc.php`) to use by specifying a URL to download it from:
+You can also specify a roundcube config file (`main.inc.php`) to use by specifying a URL to download it from (you'll need to do that to be able to send emails (you need to configure SMTP server in `main.inc.php`)); you should also specify your timezone in TZ variable to ensure the dates are correctly
+displayed:

     docker run -P -e ROUNDCUBE_CONFIG_URL=http://foo/main.inc.php \
-        jitakizushi/roundcube
+        -e TZ=Europe/London jitakizushi/roundcube

-You'll need to do that to be able to send emails (you need to configure SMTP server in `main.inc.php`).